alexgaas/goch/README.md

 ```
 outcome - works as expected, two times write, two times read
 - write (unknown for reader) number of elements into channel in different goroutine, read them correctly in main goroutine.
-In real dev we never know how many elements have been added into channel before it's been returned to us for pulling.
-However if channel is closed
+In real life we never know how many elements have been added into channel before it's been returned to us for pulling.
+However, if channel is closed
-after writing we may use property of channel to return zero when channel is closed.
+after writing we may use channel axiom to return zero when channel is closed to stop pulling.
 ```go
 func writer() chan int {
 	ch := make(chan int)